BrianHicks/elm-cli/FIGHTME.md

 Think of `mv from to` or `cp from to`.

 Likewise, commands that are creating a resource should be in the form of `command create-from to-create`.

+### Output Should Be Appropriate for the Reader

+When writing to `stdout` commands should detect whether or not it is a terminal before using control sequences.
+Output should be formatted for human readability when writing for a terminal, and machine readability when writing to a file.